 The Exposition of God’s Word Led Me to See What Was Behind Social Competition

 Just when I felt the most agonized and helpless, I was introduced to God’s work in the last days.
-After I had put my faith in God, I would often meet with brothers and sisters, read God’s word, fellowship on our experience and understanding of God’s word, sing hymns and praise God.
+After I had put my, I would often meet with brothers and sisters, read God’s word, fellowship on our experience and understanding of God’s word, sing hymns and praise God.
 This was a completely new life for me and I felt very happy and serene.
 I also noticed how the sisters and brothers were very different from my friends and peers.
 They didn’t compete with each other and didn’t pursue a life of luxury or material enjoyments.
 When we were together, we would only discuss how to pursue the truth and be an honest person, how to resolve our corrupt dispositions and live out normal humanity, and how to fulfill our duties and repay God’s love among other topics.
 This kind of church life filled in the emptiness in my spiritual life and gave me a sense of satisfaction and fulfillment like never before.

 One time, during a meeting, I told everyone about the feelings of helplessness and sadness I was experiencing as a result of being unable to extricate myself from my competitive lifestyle.
 The brothers and sisters read the following passage for me: “These trends arise one after another, and they all carry an evil influence that continually debases mankind, causing people to lose conscience, humanity and reason, weakening their morals and their quality of character ever more, to the extent that we can even say that the majority of people now have no integrity, no humanity, and neither do they have any conscience, much less any reason.
 So what are these trends?
 They are trends that you cannot see with the naked eye.
 When a new trend sweeps through the world, perhaps only a small number of people are on the cutting edge, acting as the trendsetters.
 They start off doing some new thing, then accepting some kind of idea or some kind of perspective.
 The majority of people, however, will be continually infected, assimilated, and attracted by this kind of trend in a state of unawareness, until they all unknowingly and involuntarily accept it and become submerged in it and controlled by it.
 One after another, such trends cause people, who are not of sound body and mind, do not know what the truth is, and cannot differentiate between positive and negative things, to happily accept them as well as the life views and values that come from Satan.
 They accept what Satan tells them about how to approach life and the way to live that Satan ‘bestows’ on them, and they have neither the strength nor the ability, much less the awareness, to resist” (“God Himself, the Unique VI”).